arrunzo/apprendeneolatino/docs/lessons/16-present-tense-and-conjugation/present-irregular.md

 :::

-In addition, there are common verbs whose root stress are always closed:
+In addition, there are common verbs whose root stress is always closed:
 - Córrere
 - Affrontare
 - Tornare